List of Marvel Comics characters: O: Sybil

-Oracle is a Shi'ar who is a member of the Shi'ar Imperial Guard.
+Oracle (Lady Sybil) is a Shi'ar who is a member of the Shi'ar Imperial Guard.
 The character, created by writer Chris Claremont and artist Dave Cockrum, first appeared in X-Men #107 (October 1977).
-Oracle, whose alter ego is Lady Sybil, has telepathy and can exert control over others' minds.
-Using this power, she can project stun bolts.
+Oracle has telepathy and can exert control over others' minds.
+Using this power, she can project stunning bolts.
 She also has psychoscopic awareness, or "Mind-Sight": the ability to expand her consciousness to read the impressions left by events in the fabric of time and matter.
 Like many original members of the Imperial Guard, Oracle is the analog of a character from DC Comics' Legion of Super-Heroes: in her case Saturn Girl.
-Oracle is originally romantically linked with fellow Imperial Guardsman Starbolt; she later marries Flashfire, an analog of Lightning Lad, to whom Saturn Girl is romantically linked.